SG345/etrack/README.md

 - **UserDevice** _(required)_ — UserDevice where this event was recorded:

 ## Return format
-If successful, a JSON-serialized list with all the input parameters will be returned.
+If successful, a JSON-response indicating success will be returned to the caller.
 If not successful, appropriate error messages such as missing parameters/info will be returned to the caller in JSON format.

 ## Examples